asensio-lab/smart-cities-albany/README.md

 # Replication code for "Housing policies accelerate energy efficiency participation"

 This is the code repository for the Albany Housing Project.
 The R-code consists of 2 parts.
 The first file consists of the fixed-effects model and matching algorithms to compare energy use in Albany, GA, among HUD-funded programs' participants and non-participants.
 The second part includes geographical visualization of the data (R script and supporting files).

-We have deposited the data at "[DOI](https://doi.org/10.7910/DVN/SF1DRW)".
+The data is deposited at [DOI](https://doi.org/10.7910/DVN/SF1DRW).

 ## Installation